-Today’s post comes from Jess Matthews, a Natural Heritage Education Specialist at Rondeau Provincial Park.
+Today’s post comes from Jess Matthews, a Chief Park Naturalist at Rondeau Provincial Park.

-Over the course of a year, we teamed up with Aamjiwnaang First Nations and the Delaware Nation at Moraviantown to create an inclusive, accessible experience of culture and tradition that has something for everyone.
+Aamjiwnaang First Nations, Eelünaapèewii Lahkèewiit and the Caldwell First Nations have come together with Ontario Parks to create an inclusive, accessible experience of culture and tradition that has something for everyone – right here at Rondeau!

 Planting a seed

-The representatives from the Delaware Nation felt a good representation of their current culture is showing the resilience of traditional skills and teachings that connect them to the land.
+The representatives from the Eelünaapèewii Lahkèewiit felt a good representation of their current culture would to show the resilience of traditional skills and teachings that connect them to the land.

-Rondeau staff joined community members on their land to learn the traditional methods of building wigwams: offering tobacco to the trees, taking care to select the correct species of trees for each section, the physical strength required for removing bark and bending saplings into place.
+Rondeau staff joined community members on their land to learn the traditional methods of building wigwams; from offerings of tobacco to the trees, the care taken to select the correct species of trees for each part, and the physical strength required for removing bark and bending saplings into place.

-The staff had a full day of learning, and left with an understanding of the importance of these structures today as symbols of the past, and tools for strengthening community today.
+The staff had a full day of learning and left with an understanding of the importance of these structures as symbols of the past, and tools for strengthening community today.

 Painting a picture

-The display — which comprises almost half of the Rondeau Visitor Centre and was designed with room to grow — has been called “Gathering,” as a tribute to the efforts of all the park staff and community members that made this project possible.
+The word “gathering” in English, Lenape and Ojibwe is written above the art as a tribute to the efforts of all the park staff and community members that gathered together to make this project possible.

 It also represents the gathering of knowledge, an essential part moving forward in our shared futures.